interTwin-eu/itwinai/docs/how-it-works/workflows/explain_workflows.rst

     :align: center

-Datasplitter
+DataSplitter
 ^^^^^^^^^^^^^
-The `split` component splits a given dataset into three outputs following a user-defined split ratio.
+The **DataSplitter** component splits a given dataset into three outputs following a user-defined split ratio.
 These three outputs will be passed on and used as train, validation, and test sets.
 The splitting method is defined by the user.